 Virtual PBX And Cloud Phone Systems

-With the advent of high-speed internet networks and VoIP (Voice over Internet Protocol), businesses now have a much wider and robust range of options for how to implement their phone systems.
+With the advent of high-speed internet networks and VoIP (Voice over Internet Protocol), businesses now have a much more comprehensive and robust range of options for implementing their phone systems.

 Using a virtual PBX typically only requires one or two high-speed internet lines (the second is often used as a backup) and as many VoIP phones as the business wants for its employees.